gabsn/apm-toy-app/README.md

 ```
 docker exec -it apmtoyapp_datadog_1 bash
 ```
-2. Check the info output of the agent
+2. Run the info command of the agent
 ```
 service datadog-agent info
 ```